A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Results

 \begin{itemize} \itemsep1pt\parskip0pt\parsep0pt \item perfect modeling assumptions: both given data and modeled synthetics are obtained from the same physical model (in particular, acoustic modeling).
 The inversion parameter is the squared slowness; \item inaccurate modeling assumptions: given data are produced with a certain TTI model (tilted transverse isotropy), while synthetics are modeled with an inaccurate TTI model.
 All the TTI parameters but the squared slowness are kept fixed during inversion. \end{itemize}

 As in the previous example, this set of experiments is carried out in time domain.
+The data tolerance (defined in equation~\ref{eq:denoise}) will be set to $\epsilon=0$ for all the following experiments.

-\paragraph{Inversion with correct modeling assumptions} The acoustic (constant density) BG Compass model, here considered, is representative of some of the complexities encounter in the field, and leads to a notoriously challenging problem for FWI due to the velocity kickback approximately located at the depth of 1 Km (see Figure~\ref{fig:BGCmodelac}), delaying turning waves traveling back to the surface.
+\paragraph{Inversion with correct modeling assumptions} The acoustic (constant density) BG Compass model, here considered, is representative of some of the complexities encounter in the field, and leads to a notoriously difficult problem for FWI due to the velocity kickback approximately located at the depth of 1 Km (see Figure~\ref{fig:BGCmodelac}), delaying turning waves traveling back to the surface.
+We emphasize that the BG Compass here considered is made larger than the original version to exacerbate these challenges.

 We model 51 sources with a Ricker wavelet (peak frequency 10 Hz), and record data with dense receiver coverage (sampling rate according to the grid spacing), without additional noise.
-Some shot records are plotted in Figure~\ref{fig:BGCdataac}.
 Note that the frequency components below 5 Hz in the data are filtered out and not used during inversion.
 The difficulties associated with the BG Compass model are hinted in Figure~\ref{fig:BGCgradac}, where the squared slowness gradients of WRI$\ast$ and FWI (computed with respect to the background model in Figure~\ref{fig:BGCmodelac-bg}) are compared.
 These are obtained by filtering the data according to a narrow frequency band centered at 5 Hz \citep[a similar result can be obtained by working directly in the frequency domain,][]{Peters2014}.
 We observe that FWI produces an erroneous update in the water layer, while WRI$\ast$ points in the correct direction.